quiltdata/quilt/docs/technical-reference.md

 ### Setting the default role

-**The Quilt admin must log in and set the default role** in order for new users to be able to log in.
-Without this, new users will have no permissions.
+**The Quilt admin must log in and set the default role** in order for new users to be able to sign up.

 ![](imgs/default-role.png)